NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 Some teams have success with forming a single backlog covering feature and improvement work.
 This requires product and tech people to work together and build a shared understanding of the relative priority of each item so that a single priority order can be decided.

 Other teams find it too difficult to decide on the relative priorities between features and improvement work and instead use a time budget approach.
-For example, they may decide that each sprint roughly 70% of the capacity should go into feature and bug fix work and the remaining 30% into operability and improvement work.
-The appropriate split will depend on the specific situation the team finds themselves in, and can vary over time &mdash; so long as the medium term average (for example over the last 3 sprints) does not deviate too far from the agreed split.
+For example, they may decide that each Sprint roughly 70% of the capacity should go into feature and bug fix work and the remaining 30% into operability and improvement work.
+The appropriate split will depend on the specific situation the team finds themselves in, and can vary over time &mdash; so long as the medium term average (for example over the last 3 Sprint) does not deviate too far from the agreed split.

 ## Measurement